-The accompanying financial statements are intended only to present the financial position, financial performance and cash flows in accordance with the accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
-The standards, procedures and practices to audit such financial statements are those generally accepted and applied in the Republic of China.
+The accompanying consolidated financial statements are intended only to present the consolidated financial position, financial performance and cash flows in accordance with the accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
+The standards, procedures and practices to audit such consolidated financial statements are those generally accepted and applied in the Republic of China.

-The independent auditors' audit report and the accompanying financial statements are the English translation of the Chinese version prepared and used in the Republic of China.
-If there is any conflict between, or any difference in the interpretation of the English and Chinese language independent auditors' audit report and financial statements, the Chinese version shall prevail.
+The independent auditors' audit report and the accompanying consolidated financial statements are the English translation of the Chinese version prepared and used in the Republic of China.
+If there is any conflict between, or any difference in the interpretation of the English and Chinese language independent auditors' audit report and consolidated financial statements, the Chinese version shall prevail.

-(English Translation of Financial Statements Originally Issued in Chinese) SCI PHARMTECH, INC.
+(English Translation of Consolidated Financial Statements Originally Issued in Chinese)

+SCI PHARMTECH, INC. AND SUBSIDIARIES

-Balance Sheets
+Consolidated Balance Sheets